marcus-crane/utf9k/blog/2023-11-21-vehicle-congestion-gnss.md

 You can read a bit more about it in [this discussion paper](https://www.itf-oecd.org/sites/default/files/docs/congestion-control-singapore.pdf) titled "Congestion Control in Singapore".

-It primarily talks about the overhead gantry system but at the time of writing, work is underway to replace the gantry system with the aforemented "satellite-based pricing", which is to say: Cars will be fitted with a device that can talk to a satellite.
+It primarily talks about the overhead gantry system but at the time of writing, work is underway to replace the gantry system with the aforementioned "satellite-based pricing", which is to say: Cars will be fitted with a device that can talk to a satellite.

 The system is just generally referred to as being [GNSS-based](https://en.wikipedia.org/wiki/Satellite_navigation) although there are four such systems with GPS being the most well known.
-It seems that Singapore's system [may be powered](https://qzss.go.jp/en/overview/downloads/movie_qzss.html) by [QZSS](https://en.wikipedia.org/wiki/Quasi-Zenith_Satellite_System), a regional satnat system launched by the Japanese Government which is technically not a GNSS system but is still compatible with GPS.
+It seems that Singapore's system [may be powered](https://qzss.go.jp/en/overview/downloads/movie_qzss.html) by [QZSS](https://en.wikipedia.org/wiki/Quasi-Zenith_Satellite_System), a regional satnav system launched by the Japanese Government which is technically not a GNSS system but is still compatible with GPS.

 Detours aside, the way that this new satellite system works is that vehicles are outfitted with onboard units (OBUs) which you can see an example of [in this video](https://www.youtube.com/watch?v=KZPYTa6Ox-4).